-We spoke to final year student Nicolette Chen about her experiences of the BSc Social Policy and Sociology course at Bath.
+We spoke to final year student Nicolette Chen about her experiences of the BSc Sociology and Social Policy course at Bath.

 Moving to Bath

-'In 2015, I made the decision to leave Singapore, the tiny red dot I’ve called home for the last 18 years, to study Social Policy and Sociology at Bath.
+'In 2015, I made the decision to leave Singapore, the tiny red dot I’ve called home for the last 18 years, to study Sociology and Social Policy at Bath.
 I am now in my fourth and final year having completed an industrial placement year working in a tech start-up in London, which was a dream come true!

 'Deciding to move to the UK has been one of the best decisions I've made so far.
 I've had the best four years of my life, and Bath is now a city that I am so happy I can call my second home!